nikkijuk/camunda-playground/camunda-spring-boot-kotlin-maven/README.md

 See logs to find out if engine is deployed and see it running at localhost:8080 with demo/demo

+Try also to send requests to  localhost:8080/requestLoan, result should be something like id: "6be0e2e5-1140-11e9-95f7-9cb6d0f48aa2"

-impotant to look for: there should be 1 process definition deployed
+impotant to look for:
+- there should be 1 process definition deployed, and at the very start one process instance started (one human task waiting)
+- there should be one process instance, i.e. one human task, for each get request to /requestLoan